StefanSchroeder/Gocal/README.md

     -yearB -spread 4

-This will put three month on each page.
+This will put three months on each page.

 # Event File